tholman/generative-artistry/content/episodes/generative-art-and-creative-code.md

 </span>

 <span data-time="24:48">
 **Ruth:** The classic quote about what is creative is that it's expressive and not functional.
 You are creating something purely just to express yourself rather than building something for purpose.
 So for the most part, as developers if we are going into our jobs as say web developers classically like I didn't necessarily do that so much anymore but know if I wanted to take a job as a web developer, I could, I would be building something for a purpose.
 I've been building websites to publish your content.

 It's not particularly expressive.
-Whereas if I wanted to build something creatively, [25:26 inaudible] hey, I’ve got this weird I did to make it do something that you say.
+Whereas if I wanted to build something creatively, I'm just like hey, I’ve got this weird I did to make it do something that you say.
 I just built emotive piano, so I want to play a piano and I want emojis to come out of that every single time I, hit a key I what to show an emoji.
 There's no functionality behind that.
 It's merely expressive.
 </span>

 <span data-time="25:45">